 Regarding safety, let us remind you that going up on a glacier without an authorized guide is very dangerous because you could fall down a crevasse or hurt yourself in some other way.
 That′s why you should go with a trusty Glacier Troll to guide you safely.
 You can check out our 3-hour walk tour on Sólheimajökull here or our Ice climbing and glacier hike tour on Sólheimajökull here.

-Fact 4: The DC-3 Plane Wreck on Sólheimasandur has a haunting beauty
+The DC-3 Plane Wreck on Sólheimasandur

 If you are also interested in the famous DC-3 plane wreck, which is an US Navy DC-3 plane that crashed on the sandy beach of Sólheimasandur in 1973 after running out of fuel in midair.
 Since then it has become famous for being shown in multiple photographs and music videos, including Justin Bieber.
 It′s easy to see why because some breathtaking and eerie pictures have been taken there.

 It′s possible to see it when going with the Trolls on a 2 day tour to the South Coast here – where you get to glacier hike, see the glacier lagoon, all the sights worth visiting!
 You can also see it on our famous “signature” tour called South Coast Elements here, considered to be one of Iceland’s most comprehensive and unique tours as you get to see Seljalandsfoss and Skógafoss waterfalls, take a glacier hike and visit a secret lava cave… and other surprises.

 Not only a Volcano, also an amazing Ice Cave